gormenz-svg/sequence-first-reality-architecture/README.md

 ## Overview
 SFRA is a theoretical framework postulating that **Sequence is primary**, while Space-Time is a secondary "rendering" interface.
 This model provides an alternative explanation for gravity, dark matter, and singularities through the lens of computational density and algorithmic constraints.

+The Video Game Analogy: Imagine a high-end simulation.
+The Sequence is the CPU processing logic and memory state.
+Space-Time is the image on your monitor.
+Gravity is the "frame rate drop" that occurs when the CPU is overloaded by too many objects (data density) in one area.
+You cannot fix the lag by touching the monitor; you must optimize the underlying code.

 ## Core Postulates
 1. **The Sequence Invariant:** Reality is a stream of logical operations (sequences) originating from an initial potential state.
 2. **Computational Gravity:** Gravity is not a force but the result of increased sequence density (sampling rate) in high-data clusters.